vlaci/blox/doc/options.md

 ## Options valid in both nixos and home-manager configurations:

-### blox.features.development.enable
+### blox.profiles.development.enable

-Whether to enable placeholder to enable all development features in home-manager environment.
+Whether to enable placeholder to enable all development profiles in home-manager environment.

 *Type:* `boolean`